cavefire/pybose/README.md

 The file `AvailableMethods.txt` contains a list of all available `resources` I could find.
 Best way to find out, what data these functions need, is to use the official app and sniff the network traffic.
 I used `Proxymon` for this.
 There should be a websocket connection to `ws://<device_ip>:8082` which contains all the data you need.

+## Wishlist

+The first item on my wishlist is a **Homeassistant** integration.
+I am currently working on this, but it is not quite ready for release yet.
+As soon as it is, I will link it here!

+**Other items on my wishlist:**

+- [ ] Implement token refresh
+- [ ] Implement groups
+- [ ] Implement source switching
+- [ ] Implement equalizer settings
+- [ ] Implement bass module settings
+- [ ] Implement surround speaker settings

+And lastly, a way to not use the BOSE cloud at all would be nice.
+But I am not sure, if this is possible at all.

 ## Disclaimer
 This project is not affiliated with Bose Corporation.
 The API is reverse-engineered and may break at any time.
 Use at your own risk.

 **Be respectful and avoid spamming the API with unnecessary requests to ensure this project remains functional for everyone.**

-To the BOSE legal team:
+**To the BOSE legal team:**

+All API keys used in this project are publicly available on the Bose website.

-**ALL API KEYS USED IN THIS PROJECT ARE PUBLICLY AVAILABLE ON THE BOSE WEBSITE, THEREFORE BELONGING TO PUBLIC DOMAIN.** There was no need to be a computer specialist to find them, so: Please do not sue me for making people use **THEIR** products in a way THEY want to.
+There was no need to be a computer specialist to find them, so: Please do not sue me for making people use their products in a way they want to.

 If you have any issues with me publishing this, please contact me!
 I am happy to discuss this with you and make your products better.